opensearch-project/documentation-website/_field-types/supported-field-types/constant-keyword.md

 Parameter | Description
 :--- | :---
-`value` | The string value for the field for all documents in the index.
+`value` | The string field value for all documents in the index.